Luis Urías Player Props: Brewers vs. Athletics

 |SB

-- The Athletics had a 4.53 team ERA that ranked 24th across all league pitching staffs.
+- The Athletics' 6.40 team ERA ranks last across all league pitching staffs.

-- Athletics pitchers combined to surrender 195 total home runs at a rate of 1.2 per game (fourth-most in the league).
+- Athletics pitchers combine to surrender 103 total home runs at a rate of 1.6 per game (most in baseball).

 © 2023 Data Skrive.
 All rights reserved.